-syndrome is pain, tingling, and other problems in your hand because of pressure
+syndrome is numbness, tingling, weakness, and other problems in your hand because of pressure

 median nerve in your wrist.